scottishgovernment/economicactionplan.mygov.scot/pages/sustainability/2-climate-neutral.md

 We will work with partners including Scottish Enterprise, Highlands and Islands Enterprise, the Scottish National Investment Bank, Scottish Futures Trust and the Scottish Environment Protection Agency to make a public call for projects in early 2020.
 We will also leverage private sector skills and expertise to originate and structure a pipeline of projects and promote it globally.

 We have already allocated around £40 million to 16 low carbon capital projects through the Low Carbon Infrastructure Transition Programme.
-To progress our transition to a carbon neutral economy, we are providing support for renewable and local carbon infrastructure through our £20 million Energy Investment Fund and £60 million Low Carbon Innovation Fund.
+To progress our transition to a climate-neutral economy, we are providing support for renewable and local carbon infrastructure through our £20 million Energy Investment Fund and £60 million Low Carbon Innovation Fund.

 To maintain Scotland’s positioning as a world leader in wave and tidal energy technologies, our Wave Energy Scotland programme has been designed to drive forward the search for innovative solutions.
 The programme has already made £25 million available to support 60 innovative projects, maximising the economic benefit of design, manufacturing and export.
 Our flagship wave and tidal test facility, the European Marine Energy Centre (EMEC), has over a decade of real-sea experience.
 We will also continue to support the expansion of offshore wind by providing new guidance to industry on licensing and decommissioning, as well as providing a further £2 million this year to support innovation and to help reduce business costs.